dhellmann/pymotw/PyMOTW/sys/threads.rst

 =========

-Identifying deadlocks can be on of the most difficult aspects of working with threads.  ``sys._current_frames()`` can help by showing exactly where a thread is stopped.
+Identifying deadlocks can be on of the most difficult aspects of working with threads.  :func:`sys._current_frames` can help by showing exactly where a thread is stopped.

 .. literalinclude:: sys_current_frames.py
     :linenos:

-The dictionary returned by ``sys._current_frames()`` is keyed on the thread identifier, rather than its name.
-We have to do a little work to map those identifiers back to the thread object we created.
+The dictionary returned by :func:`sys._current_frames` is keyed on the thread identifier, rather than its name.
+A little work is needed to map those identifiers back to the thread object.

-Since **Thread-1** does not sleep, it finishes before we check its status.
+Since **Thread-1** does not sleep, it finishes before its status is checked.
 Since it is no longer active, it does not appear in the output.  **Thread-2** acquires the lock *blocker*, then sleeps for a short period.
 Meanwhile **Thread-3** tries to acquire *blocker* but cannot because **Thread-2** already has it.